 Second, to choose a substrate for your fish tank, you must look at what type of aquarium you have.

-For ordinary freshwater home aquariums without live plants or bottom feeders, any kind of aquarium substrate available at pet shops will do.
+For ordinary freshwater home aquariums without live plants or bottom feeders, any aquarium substrate available at pet shops will do.
 Regular fish tank gravel will work just fine, and it is the cheapest.
 You may choose any color you like.
 I recommend small sized gravel as it will make less room for the fish poop to get through, and it is easier to clean with an aquarium vacuum.

 For regular aquarium gravel, usually 1” deep is enough.
 You may add more according to your personal preference and the size of the fish tank.